danielesalvatore/quartz/content/wrap-ups.md

 ---
 title: Wrap-ups
 ---
-I am excited to share with you my Google Project Management Professional Certificate!
+I am excited to share with you my Google Project Management: Professional Certificate!

 I decided to complete this specialization, available at https://www.coursera.org/professional-certificates/google-project-management, to assess a set of skills I use daily and to improve my knowledge of topics I am passionate about.